RedHat-UX/red-hat-design-system/elements/rh-alert/README.md

 An alert consists of the following attributes:

 `dismissable`
 - The dismissable attribute adds a close button to the top right of the alert allowing the user to dismiss the alert.
-This dispatches a `close` event.
+Clicking the close button dispatches a `close` event, then removes the alert from the page.

 An alert has the following events:

 `close`
 - This is fired when the user clicks the close button enabled by the `dismissable` attribute.
-Can be prevented via js.
+Cancelling the event prevents the alert from closing.

 ##  Installation